aws-samples/amplify-godot-engine-sample/README.md

-## Amplify Godot Engine Sample
+## AWS Amplify for Godot Engine - Sample

-This project will provide sample code and explanation on how to build and deploy a game with AWS Amplify.
+This project contains an AWS Amplify project sample to deploy on AWS.
-We are using the popular open source game engine Godot: https://godotengine.org/

 ## Security